Four young playwrights are supported by a mentor in their state as they produce two short works and attend monthly meetings.

 The Copyright Agency's Cultural Fund is the major sponsor of the Big Issue’s Fiction Edition, helping to support the next wave of budding fiction writers in Australia.

-Ignite Deadline: Now Closed Create Deadline: 11 November (Opening Soon!)
+Ignite Deadline: Now Closed Create Deadline: 11 November (Now Open!)

 The Ignite Career Fund supports emerging writers, visual artists, curators, publishers and others involved with publishing and visual arts seeking specific skills development, with individual grants of up to $5000.
-Apply here.
+Closed

 It is creators who tell the stories of our nation.
 The Copyright Agency’s Cultural Fund provides grants for Australia’s writers and visual artists to keep on telling our stories – delighting, challenging and engaging us with our history and helping us to imagine our future.